Snugglez/warrior-edge-ui/README.md

 `/8 edgeui scale somenumber` changes the scale of the ui (default is 0.75)

-`/8 edgeui LAUREL_NAME` change whatever laurel you want to see, example `/8 edgeui champ` will use the champion laurel
+`/8 edgeui laurel name` change whatever laurel you want to see, example `/8 edgeui laurel champ` will use the champion laurel

 ### Available laurels